viveksingh007e/greatWrork.html/README.md

         await noSleep.enable();
         console.log('NoSleep enabled');

         await speakAndWait('Welcome dear!
 We will start Running now.
-Today we will run for just 7 minutes.
+Great that you have raised the bar for today.
+We will run for 8 minutes.
 Take your time to get in position.
-We will start in 30 seconds', 40);
+We will start in 30 seconds.
+All the best!', 40);

 		await speakAndWait('Lets hit the road now!
-Run!', 125);
+Run!', 185);
         await speakAndWait('5 minutes remaining now', 65);
 		await speakAndWait('Continue for another 4 minutes', 65);
 		await speakAndWait('Just 3 minutes remaining now!', 65);